FlawlessNa/Legends/README.md

     - Return to lounge, then stops program
     - Exit client, then stops program
 - [ ] Complete implementation of discord parser + unit tests
-- [ ] Implement unit tests - use mocking such that test can run without the game environment
+- [ ] Implement unit tests on entire botting library - use mocking such that test can run without the game environment
 - [ ] Add logging everywhere -> use level 0 to disable thru a CONSTANT for each relevant script
 - [ ] Look into leveraging psutil for performance monitoring of CPU resources by client/process
   - Also look into managing the Manager Process since it is a new feature that needs to spawn a process